Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step8.md

 Now, that is pretty cool, huh?

->Note: If you've come to this point and you've been unable to render the appropriate results, don't worry!
+7\.
+[Troubleshooting] If you've come to this point and you've been unable to render the appropriate results, don't worry!
 It happens to the best of us.
+Here's the first two things to try:
+  > 1. Restart nginx manually.
+This problem is specific to the Katacoda Lab environment, not Ansible.
+To proceed, to the following:

+      `service nginx restart`{{execute}}

-Go back to your `default` nginx folder and check for syntax errors.
+  > 2. Go back to your `default` nginx folder and check for syntax errors.
 Also, check the indentation of code in your playbook.

 You'll get it!
+Feel free to ask your instructor for help, if needed.